The Weighty Truth About Anxiety & Comfort

 No one else knows quite how you want or need to be loved the way that you do!
 And expecting someone else to provide for all of your needs is not only unrealistic, but going that route is a sure fire road to disappointment!
 Knowing your love language, and then using individualized self-care models allows you to self-soothe in meaningful, helpful ways so you’re not necessarily reaching for a Twinkie after a hard day (which rarely works in the long run and can lead to self-loathing and maybe a little nausea).

 The result of actually giving yourself what you need?

 And… liking yourself!

 If your Love Language is: Words of Affirmation

 Your thoughts create your security!

 Practice daily affirmations.
-Our thoughts precede our emotions and behaviors.
+Our thoughts precede our emotions and behaviours

 Be kind to yourself!

 Prepare healthy meals for yourself.
 Put thought and effort into grocery shopping and meal preparation

 Create an organized, clean and aesthetically pleasing home environment.
 Love where you live, even if on a budget